WayScience/cellpainting_predicts_cardiac_fibrosis/README.md

 - drug_x
 - TGRFi (TGFB inhibitor)

-We applied the model to this place to assess that the model is able to accurately predict the control cells and how the model predictions change with the treatments.
+We applied the model to this dataset to evaluate its accuracy in predicting control cells and to observe how its predictions change in response to different treatments.

 - **localhost230405150001**

 ![localhost230405150001_platemap_figure.png](./metadata/platemap_figures/localhost230405150001_platemap_figure.png)

-Additionally, we include pilot plates in this repository that did not used an optimized protocol for extra analysis that we do not include in the manuscript.
+Additionally, we include the pilot plates below in this repository that were not prepared using an optimized protocol, intended for further analysis that is not included in the manuscript.

 - **localhost220512140003_KK22-05-198**
 - **localhost220513100001_KK22-05-198_FactinAdjusted**